-Your spinal cord is the backbone of your central nervous system, which allows you to move, feel sensory functions, and regulate bodily functions.
+Your backbone contains your central nervous system, which allows you to move, feel sensory functions, and regulate bodily functions.
 Your spine is integral to daily activities; however, there are an estimated 17,500 new spinal cord injury cases each year.
-The experienced Cleveland spinal cord injury lawyers at Tittle & Perlmuter know first hand how drastically these injuries can affect your life.
-Our Cleveland injury attorneys are ready to hear your case and advise you on your next course of action as you adapt after a life-changing accident.
+Experienced Cleveland spinal cord injury lawyers know firsthand how drastically these injuries can affect your life.
+Our catastrophic injury attorneys are ready to hear your case and advise you on your next course of action as you adapt after a life-changing accident.

-Mayo Clinic defines a spinal cord injury as, “damage to any part of the spinal cord nerves at the end of the spinal canal.”
+Mayo Clinic defines the injury as, “damage to any part of the spinal cord nerves at the end of the spinal canal.”
 These injuries impact your strength, sensation and body functions below the site of the injury.
 There are different ranges of spinal cord injuries depending on how badly you were hurt.

 One of the worst symptoms of spinal cord damage is paralysis.
 The following types of paralysis include:

 Not every injury has the same symptoms.
 It is important to be aware of any potential sign for an injury to the spine, which include:

 Anytime you have symptoms of this harm, you should seek medical attention immediately before consulting with a spinal cord injury lawyer in Cleveland.